 Export Excel spreadsheets to XLTM format on .NET Framework, .NET Core or Mono Platforms.

-With Aspose.Cells for C++ library, you can easily convert XLS to XLTM programmatically with a few lines of code.
-Aspose.Cells for C++ is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
-C++ Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
-You can download its latest version directly, just open NuGet package manager, search for Aspose.Cells.Cpp and install.
+With Aspose.Cells for .NET library, you can easily convert XLS to XLTM programmatically with a few lines of code.
+Aspose.Cells for .NET is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+Open NuGet package manager, search for Aspose.Cells and install.
 You may also use the following command from the Package Manager Console.

-C++ developers can easily convert XLS file to XLTM in just a few lines of code.
+.NET developers can easily load & convert XLS files to XLTM in just a few lines of code.

-- Convert XLS to XLTM by calling Save() method.
+- Convert XLS to XLTM by calling Workbook.Save method

 XLS What is XLS File Format